StuartsProjects/SX12XX-LoRa/ReadMe.md

 ### Warning
 **The Semtech devices that this library supports are all 3.3V logic level devices so do not use directly with 5V logic level Arduinos, some form of logic level conversion is needed.** There are no specific logic level converters I could recommend.
 The programs have only been tested on 3.3V 8Mhz ATMega328P and ATMega1284P processors.

+### Library installation

+To install the library select the 'Clone or download' button on the main Github page, then select 'Download Zip'.
+In the Arduino IDE select 'Sketch' then 'Include Library'.
+Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.

+### Library Functions

+For details on how to use the library functions see the document; 'Library Functions'

 ### Testing
 For testing the library and the example programs I used a board of my own design, it uses a 3.3V/8Mhz Arduino Pro Mini which is soldered with a minimum amount of other components onto a board to which you can plug in a LoRa device as a Mikrobus style module.
 The board is small enough to be used for a GPS tracker application using the connections for a GPS and display as shown in the picture.
 The Pro Mini used includes a supply reverse protection diode and a fuse, so the board does not need these components.
 <br>